pcrockett/backup/README.md

 **3 copies of your data:**

 1. Your original copy
-2. A local USB drive
+2. An external drive
-3. An S3-compatible storage service
+3. An off-site S3-compatible storage service

 **2 storage mediums:**

-1. Your internal storage and local USB drive
+1. Your internal storage and external drive
-2. An S3-compatible service
+2. An off-site S3-compatible service

 **1 copy off-site:**

-1. An S3-compatible service
+1. An off-site S3-compatible service

 ## Configuration